-“To be able to speak to teachers about LGBT+ issues and to be able to support younger children with their sexuality is an amazing feeling for someone who had no one in school.”
+“To be able to speak to teachers about LGBTQIA+ issues and to be able to support younger children with their identity is an amazing feeling for someone who had no one in school.”

 When I was 14 coming out as gay was the hardest thing I’ve ever had to do (and I’m currently in the middle of my A-levels and that tells you something).

-I’m 19 now, and after 5 years of finding myself and becoming comfortable in my own skin, I can see the massive influence that Educate & Celebrate has on my school, a school which 5 years ago the words “lesbian, gay, bisexual and Transgender” were never uttered.
-The training that is provided by Educate & Celebrate, if it’s through talks with students, teacher training, or showcases allows people to realise that LGBT+ issues are important and relevant- To be able to speak to teachers about LGBT+ issues and to be able to support younger children with their sexuality is an amazing feeling for someone who had no one in school.
+I’m 19 now, and after 5 years of finding myself and becoming comfortable in my own skin, I can see the massive influence that E&C has on my school, a school which 5 years ago the words “lesbian, gay, bisexual and transgender” were never uttered.
+The training that is provided by E&C, if it’s through talks with students, teacher training, or showcases allows people to realise that LGBTQIA+ issues are important and relevant- To be able to speak to teachers about LGBTQIA+ issues and to be able to support younger children with their identity is an amazing feeling for someone who had no one in school.

-Educate & Celebrate are so important for young people who used to be like me.
-Without their integrity, care and support, students who are struggling with their self expression and sexual identity will suffer.
+E&C are so important for young people who used to be like me.
+Without their integrity, care and support, students who are struggling with their self expression and sexual orientation will suffer.

 A letter we received from Max